AGoutieras/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

-# C - More pointers, arrays and strings
+# C - Pointers, arrays and strings